Varun487/AIAlgoTrading/README.md

 * Perform very fast, basic calculations on the raw data.

-## Time Series Database
+## Database

-* We use a time series database to store the data from the data feeder.
+* We use a database to store the data from the data feeder.

-* We also use it to perform more complex calulations (such as indicators) very quickly at a large scale for all stocks whose data has been sent from the data feeder.
+* We also use it to perform more complex calculations (such as indicators) very quickly at a large scale for all stocks whose data has been sent from the data feeder.

 ## Strategies
 ###### This is the heart of the project